EXCLUSIVE-Hedge fund Irenic asks Capricorn Energy to ditch NewMed deal

 Irenic, a new activist hedge fund founded last year by former Elliott Management and Indaba Capital Management executives, has been making headlines in the last weeks by pushing industrial and aerospace manufacturer Barnes Group Inc B.N to refresh its board and consider selling all or parts of the company and by calling on News Corp NWSA.O to split its media and real estate units as it considers reuniting with Fox Corp FOXA.O.

-(Reporting by Greg Roumeliotis in New York Reporting by Svea Herbst-Bayliss in New York Editing by Greg Roumeliotis)
+(Reporting by Svea Herbst-Bayliss in New York Editing by Greg Roumeliotis and Lisa Shumaker)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))